Why Invest in the First Place?

 Investment success begins with the right mindset.
 Here is a summary of The Motley Fool investment philosophy:

-- There's no magic formula.
+- There are no shortcuts.
 Wealth creation is about learning from others, careful stock selection and education.
 Get-rich-quick schemes won't work.

 - The market goes up...and down.
 Although the stock market fluctuates, what's important is that long-term returns trend upwards.